FastEndpoints/FastEndpoints/Src/Documentation/wiki/Model-Binding.md

 ```

 # supported property types
-the following property types can be bound from route & query parameters as well as form fields:
+in addition to complex model binding from json body, only the following property types are supported for binding from route/query/claim/header/form parameters:
 - string
 - bool
 - enum